 I'm looking for guests to be much more knowledgeable about their conditions and what the first steps are in creating an action plan that is understandable and manageable to start immediately.
 I'm looking for guests to feel like someone has listened to them without judgment, and taken in what is most important.
 I am also looking to start building a positive momentum to begin their process by certainly offering hope, renewed energy and an assurance that they are not alone.
 By focusing on healing first, I want guests to get a sense of what living well can feel like - oftentimes, it can give better energy and sleep, less pain, an improved self-image and confidence to keep moving forward.

 I am always available in person at Miraval or at a distance - either through e-mail or on a telephone consultation.
 We offer individual phone consultations for 30 and 50 minutes with me, in addition to the grouped visits included in the 8 Week Program.

 In addition, my nurse, Sheryl, is a very important connection between me and our guests, once they have left.
 One of her several functions here is to be a link for guests to contact - whether it is answering a quick question, ordering further nutritional supplements, going over diagnostic tests that may need further guidance or just touching base to notify us of any changes.
 We want to create a partnership that is based on trust.
 But most importantly, we want to establish a way to translate that initial experience once our guests get exposed to their worlds back home.

-More information about Miraval's program: Andrew Weil, M.D.
-Integrative Wellness Program, led by James Nicolai, M.D.
+More information about Miraval's Integrative Wellness Program led by James Nicolai, M.D.